doc4d/docs/docs/API/SessionClass.md

 The [`userName`](#username) property is available at session object level (read-only).

-Regarding remote client sessions, the function only impacts [code accessing the web server](../WebServer/preemptiveWeb.md#writing-thread-safe-web-server-code).
+Regarding remote client sessions, the function only concerns the code executed in the context of a [web request sent through a Web area](../Desktop/clientServer.md#sharing-the-session-with-qodly-pages-in-web-areas).

 #### Example